RedisLabs/redislabs-docs/content/rs/developing/crdbs/strings.md

 using the SET or MSET method, even if the value is set to a numeric value, numeric commands like INCR return an error.

-Please note that bitfield methods like SETBIT are not supported in CRDBs in this version.
+Please note that bitfield methods like SETBIT are not supported in Active-Active databases in this version.

 To initialize a key as pure string, simply use the SET command.
 With the